In this article, we are going to discuss the theory of realism, modern realism, Realist school of law, American realism, etc. Let’s get starts.

 - The first reason is that it was established as a reaction again the sociological jurists who were emphasizing the social effect of law.

 - The second reason was that it was established to ignore the theory of interest as given by the Ihering and the theory of Social Engineering as advocated by Pound.

 - The third reason is that this school was established to point out the importance of Courts and the importance of judges- the human factor is the judges and the lawyers.

 Type of the realist schools:-

 There are two types of the Realist School.
 The first one is the American Realist School and the second is the Scandinavian Realist School.

 Holmes, Gray, and Jereme Frank are the main supporters of the American Realist School.
 Scandinavian realism is a philosophical critique of the metaphysical foundation of law.
 They have put forth a philosophical justification.
 Olivercrona, Lundstedt, Ross, and Hagerstrom are the main exponents of the Scandinavian Realist School.

 American realist school: Holme’s view:-

 Thus, according to Holmes, the law is what courts (or other officials) do, not what they say.
-Until a court has pass judgment on certain facts, there is no law on the subject yet in existence, for opinions of a lawyer is only a guess as to what the court will decide.
+Until a court has passed judgment on certain facts, there is no law on the subject yet in existence, for the opinions of a lawyer are only a guess as to what the court will decide.

 In his book titled ‘Law and the Modern Mind (1930)’ Frank explained his theory of law and jurisprudence.
 His entire thesis is centered on one point viz.
 Law is uncertain, the certainty of law is the legal myth.
 Frank insists that there are two groups of realists, the first one is ‘rules sceptics’ as he calls them, who regard legal uncertainty as residing principally in the “paper” rules of law and who seek to discover uniformities in the actual judicial behavior and “fact sceptics” who think that the unpredictability of the court decision resides primarily in the elusiveness of facts.